mravendi/mravendi.github.io/_posts/tips_lr.md

 ### Learning Rate Schedules
 When training an ML, it is normal to see that the loss function drops quickly and then stops at a certain point or plateaus.
 In such situations, changing the learning rate can help the model to scape the plateau and continue with its decline.
 To change the learning rate, learning rate schedules have been used either manually or automatically to take care of the learning rate.
-The process is that we monitor the loss value on the validation data and once it reaches a plateau, we usually decrease the learning rate by a some factor.
-There are more varieties of learning rates that you can find on PyTorch website or real examples in my [book](https://www.amazon.com/PyTorch-Computer-Vision-Cookbook-computer/dp/1838644830/ref=sr_1_1_sspa?crid=357W25TVH92GN&dchild=1&keywords=pytorch+computer+vision+cookbook&qid=1592800424&sprefix=pytocrch+comp%2Caps%2C201&sr=8-1-spons&psc=1&spLa=ZW5jcnlwdGVkUXVhbGlmaWVyPUExTVlaS1VQVTQ5TUpMJmVuY3J5cHRlZElkPUEwMDc5NzE1U0xQVktER1FOVkMwJmVuY3J5cHRlZEFkSWQ9QTA4NDQ2ODFBN1pEOFhCN1dYUVAmd2lkZ2V0TmFtZT1zcF9hdGYmYWN0aW9uPWNsaWNrUmVkaXJlY3QmZG9Ob3RMb2dDbGljaz10cnVl).
+The process is that we monitor the loss value on the validation data and once it reaches a plateau, we usually decrease the learning rate by some factor.
+There are more varieties of learning rates that you can find on the PyTorch website or real examples in my [book](https://www.amazon.com/PyTorch-Computer-Vision-Cookbook-computer/dp/1838644830/ref=sr_1_1_sspa?crid=357W25TVH92GN&dchild=1&keywords=pytorch+computer+vision+cookbook&qid=1592800424&sprefix=pytocrch+comp%2Caps%2C201&sr=8-1-spons&psc=1&spLa=ZW5jcnlwdGVkUXVhbGlmaWVyPUExTVlaS1VQVTQ5TUpMJmVuY3J5cHRlZElkPUEwMDc5NzE1U0xQVktER1FOVkMwJmVuY3J5cHRlZEFkSWQ9QTA4NDQ2ODFBN1pEOFhCN1dYUVAmd2lkZ2V0TmFtZT1zcF9hdGYmYWN0aW9uPWNsaWNrUmVkaXJlY3QmZG9Ob3RMb2dDbGljaz10cnVl).

 ![lr-schedule](/images/tipstricks/lrsch.png)